 Features include image capture and video recording, both during the day and after dark.
 It also comes with an AV cable so you can view your images on your TV and a USB cable so you can easily transfer files to your computer.

-Solomark NV binoculars feature quality fully multi-coated glass to reduce reflection and maximize light transmission.
-It also has a built-in 3W Infrared LED and 850nm Infrared Illuminator with adjustable brightness levels to optimize viewing in every lighting condition.
+Solomark NV binos feature quality fully multi-coated glass to reduce reflection and maximize light transmission.
+The device also has a built-in 3W Infrared LED and 850nm Infrared Illuminator with adjustable brightness levels to optimize viewing in every lighting condition.

-Although these are technically “budget” NV binoculars, the Bestguarder NV-900 binos are packed with advanced features you would expect to only find on a much more expensive device.
+Although these are technically “budget” NV binoculars, the Bestguarder NV-900 binos are packed with advanced features you would expect to find on a much more expensive device.
 These features include a built-in replay function, a multi-shoot function, and time-lapse recording.
-The NV-900 even has an automatic shooting mode that allows for intelligent unattended monitoring, making them ideal for wildlife and security surveillance.
+The NV-900 even has an automatic shooting mode that allows for intelligent unattended monitoring.
+This feature makes them ideal for wildlife and security surveillance.

-Perfect for outdoor use, the NV-900 has an ergonomic, no-slip design that nighttime hunters will easily fall in love with.
+Perfect for outdoor use, the NV-900 has an ergonomic, no-slip design that nighttime hunters will love.

 With fully multi-coated glass, the optical quality on these NV binoculars is superb, offering impeccable edge-to-edge resolution and crisp image clarity.